logfellow/logstash-logback-encoder/README.md

 ```

-To output JSON for AccessEvents over TCP, use a `LogstashTcpSocketAppender`,
+To output JSON for AccessEvents over TCP, use a `LogstashAccessTcpSocketAppender`
 with a `LogstashAccessEncoder` or `AccessEventCompositeJsonEncoder`.

-An SSL appender is not currently available for AccessEvents.

 Example access appender in `logback-access.xml`
 ```xml